+The day camp consists of three programs: Young Explorers, Explorers, and Eco-Trekkers.
 Camp activities include outdoor discovery hikes and observations, hands-on science exploration, and nature games and activities.
 Returning campers will find new and exciting experiences every year.
 Children are encouraged to ask questions, play, and share, create, discover, construct, and cooperate.

 Campers must come prepared to spend time outdoors, wearing long pants, socks, closed-toe shoes, a hat, and weather appropriate layers.
-A snack is provided in the morning and afternoon.
+A snack is provided (both morning and afternoon for full-day campers).
+Full-day campers must bring their own lunch.
 T-shirts are provided to all campers if registration is received before June 1.
 T-shirt availability for late registrants will depend on remaining sizes and quantities.